Mregussek/MAREngine-docs/references/classes-ecs/entity.rst

 | template<typename T> const bool hasComponent() const    |
 +---------------------------------------------------------+

 Method returns true, if entity has component attached.
-It is templated method, where ``T`` stands for component.
+It is a templated method, where ``T`` stands for component.
 Marked const, as it does not modify Entity instance.

 .. _class_method_Entity_addComponent: